AstudilloJuanF/sharerbox/README.md

 sharerSetup('tab', 'right', 'black', 'visible', 'Custom description');
 ```

-_(if these options are leaved blank sharerbox will display it's default behavior)_.
+_(if these options are leaved blank SharerBox will run with it's default behavior)_.

 ## Example